Listlessness/Side/README.md

 * Current Season's Anime
 * Stream anime

-*DISCLAIMER: All rights reserved to the copyright owners.
+DISCLAIMER: I do not own any content made available through this app.
+All rights reserved to the copyright owners.